TombolaAcademyFoo/TombolaAcademyApi/README.md

 *taApiTokenSecret* is the secret used generate the user tokens *taApiSslPassPhrase* is the phrase used to generate the SSL certs Save when done.
-Now RESTART ANY Terminals.
-Confirm everything is working by running export in a bash terminal - your values should appear
+*Now RESTART your terminal* , or you could source the /etc/profile file (haven't tested the latter).
+Confirm everything is working by running *export* in a bash terminal to display the env variables- the values should appear.

 In root of the project is a bash script setup.sh to execute:
 ````bash